Data4Life survey shows willingness to donate health data to research increases with COVID-19 pandemic

 The coronavirus SARS-CoV-2 continues to spread in Berlin.
 Uncertainty among the population is increasing, leading more and more people to seek out doctors and hospitals for testing.
 The university hospital in Berlin, together with the nonprofit organization Data4Life in Potsdam, has made a meaningful contribution to organizing medical care in Berlin by developing the CovApp.

 Data4Life—more quality of life through the innovative integration of technology, data, and research

 Data4Life applies digital technology to a health system that was barely digital in the past.
 By developing innovative solutions for research, health professionals, and individuals, Data4Life makes it possible to attain new medical insights.

-D4L data4life gGmbH is a nonprofit organization with over 100 employees at 4 locations, originating as a research project at the Hasso-Plattner-Institute for Digital Engineering gGmbH (under the name Gesundheitscloud) and funded by the Hasso Plattner Foundation.
+D4L data4life gGmbH (www.data4life.care) is a nonprofit organization with over 100 employees at locations in Europe and Singapore, originating as a research project at the Hasso Plattner Institute for Digital Engineering gGmbH (under the name Gesundheitscloud) and funded by the Hasso Plattner Foundation.